 Located on the on the banks of the Chattahoochee River, this beautiful, 6-acre site will include classroom and office spaces, as well as a medical library, gross anatomy lab, simulation center, research lab and vivarium.

-Mercer University School of Medicine will welcome the inaugural class of MD students to a temporary space in the fall of 2021 and will move to the new campus location when construction is completed in late 2021 or early 2022.
+Mercer University School of Medicine welcomed the inaugural class of MD students to a temporary space in the fall of 2021 and moved to the new campus location when construction was completed in December 2021.

 About the Project

 Mercer University School of Medicine is investing in a new innovative, four-year medical campus in Columbus.
 It’s a great example of Mercer’s ongoing commitment to caring for people not only in this area, but all of Southwest Georgia and rural Georgia, in particular.